-During our first few years of marriage, Ted’s favorite late night companion was the website Free Republic.
+During our first few years of marriage, Ted’s favorite late night companion was a political forum website.

-Free Republic, an online gathering place for the politically conservative to discuss the latest in politics.
-You see, prior to our union, freeping, as it’s called, was Ted’s go-to, end-of-the day, wind-down activity, one that he brought with him into our marriage.
-Most nights, after I went to bed, he’d still be curled up on the couch with his laptop (yep, those were the dark days before iPads) having “spirited conversations” with other freepers.
+It was an online gathering place for the politically conservative to discuss the latest in politics.
+You see, prior to our union, this was Ted’s go-to, end-of-the day, wind-down activity, one that he brought with him into our marriage.
+Most nights, after I went to bed, he’d still be curled up on the couch with his laptop (yep, those were the dark days before iPads) having “spirited conversations” with others.

 While there wasn’t anything wrong with this in his pre-Ashleigh days or even in moderation after our wedding, it meant that our heads rarely hit the pillow at the same time.
 Maybe one or twice a week.
 Most evenings I’d head to bed, while he logged in a few more hours of screen time.

 And, the truth is, it left us feeling a bit disconnected.